Dolapo Osinbajo: Early life and career

 She married Yemi Osinbajo, a distant cousin, on 25 November 1989.
-In 1990 she was called to the Nigerian Bar.
+In 1990, she was called to the Nigerian Bar.

-Dolapo Osinbajo is the Executive Director of The Women's Helping Hand Initiative, a refuge facility in Epe, Lagos, established in 2014, and a co-founder of the Orderly Society Trust.
+Osinbajo is the executive director of The Women's Helping Hand Initiative, a refuge facility in Epe, Lagos, established in 2006, and a co-founder of the Orderly Society Trust.

 Activities as Second Lady

-In September 2019 she presided at the 49th Benue Women in Prayer (BEWIP) Prayer Convocation in Makurdi.
+In September 2019, she presided at the 49th Benue Women in Prayer (BEWIP) Prayer Convocation in Makurdi.
 She also inaugurated Mama Abyol Children's Home and Benue Centre for Enterprise Development and Innovation (BENCEDI).
 In her speech to young people in Benue State, she warned them against attempting to copy illusory internet lifestyles.
 Speaking to out-of-school graduating girls in Lagos in December 2019, she encouraged them to live responsibly as good role models.
 She also characterised violence against women as an offence against humanity.
-In mid-December 2019 Nigeria's First Lady, Aisha Buhari, appointed Osinbajo – together with the wives of Nigerian state governors – as a 'champion' to lead the fight against tuberculosis in Nigeria.
+In mid-December 2019, Nigeria's First Lady, Aisha Buhari, appointed Osinbajo – together with the wives of Nigerian state governors – as a 'champion' to lead the fight against tuberculosis in Nigeria.

-In 2022 she made an official visit to the IAEA in Vienna.
+In 2022, she made an official visit to the IAEA in Vienna.